 start time] The value of the timing synchronization function (TSF) at the beginning of a Co-RTWT SP.

-Coordinated spatial reuse: [Co-SR] A Multi-AP technique where multiple APs perform concurrent transmissions through transmit power control of the shared AP by the sharing AP.
+Coordinated spatial reuse: [Co-SR] A Multi-AP coordination procedure in which multiple non-colocated APs perform coordinated concurrent transmissions through transmit power control of the shared AP by the sharing AP. #460 #2657 #3814